gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 You're discussing hobbies with a friend, especially when you like to work on your hobbies.
 Your friend is a morning person and loves feeling the sun as they're productive.
 You like the sun, but prefer to work in the dark when the moon is out.
 You tell them:

-<details><summary> suno li pona. taso pimeja li pona e pali mi. </summary>
+<details><summary> suno li pona. taso pimeja li pona e ken sitelen mi. </summary>

-The sun is good, but darkness helps me work.
+The sun is good, but darkness helps my writing ability.

 ---

-- Sunlight is okay, but the shade improves my productivity.
+- Sunlight is okay, but the shade improves my writing performance.
-- Lights are wonderful, but I prefer no lights for my hobbies.
+- Lights are wonderful, but I prefer no lights for my writing.

 </details>